JohnnyIrvin/shell-craft/README.md

 ## Prompt Types

-Shell Craft supports many different `--prompt_type` options.
+Shell Craft supports many different `--prompt` options.
 We have organized them into categories here only to aid in reference usage.

 | Category      | Name                                                                  | Argument Value    |
 |---------------|-----------------------------------------------------------------------|-------------------|